sumanthratna/viewmask/README.rst

 Features
 ========
 * edit and view annotations quickly with napari
-* launch a highly scalable web app for collaborative annnotation editing
+* launch a highly scalable and secure web app for collaborative annnotation editing

 Installation
 ============